 Training, Other Qualifications and Advancement for Registered Nurses

-As registered nurses gain experience as a staff nurse in hospitals, they are promoted to positions with more responsibilities.
-Management level positions usually require registered nurses with advanced degrees in nursing or health services administration.
+As registered nurses gain experience as staff nurses in hospitals, they are promoted to positions with more responsibilities.
+Management-level positions usually require registered nurses with advanced degrees in nursing or health services administration.

-Other registered nurses may move on to become advanced practice nurses who mainly work in primary care services independently or under supervision of physicians.
+Other registered nurses may move on to become advanced practice nurses who mainly work in primary care services independently or under the supervision of physicians.
 There are four specializations for advanced practice nurses: nurse anesthetics, clinical nurse specialists, and nurse-midwives.
-At least a masters degree is required for all four types of advanced practice nurses.
-The authority for advanced practice nurses to prescribe medicine varies by State.
+At least a master’s degree is required for all four types of advanced practice nurses.
+The authority for advanced practice nurses to prescribe medicine varies by state.

-Another common advancement for registered nurses is to move into healthcare management because they have expertise that they can translate to managing acute, home-based, ambulatory or chronic care facilities.
-Registered nurses are needed for development and health planning, consulting, marketing, quality assurance, policy development.
-Some nurses become employed in a college, university or research facility.
+Another common advancement for registered nurses is to move into healthcare management because they have expertise that they can translate to managing acute, home-based, ambulatory, or chronic care facilities.
+Registered nurses are needed for development and health planning, consulting, marketing, quality assurance, and policy development.
+Some nurses become employed in a college, university, or research facility.

 Employment and Job Outlook for Registered Nurses

-Registered nurses should expect an employment growth of 22 percent in the next decade, which is faster than average for all occupations.
-Technological advances in patient care and an increased importance places on preventative care will drive job growth for registered nurses.
+Technological advances in patient care and increased importance placed on preventative care will drive job growth for registered nurses.
 As the number of older people who will need nursing care continues to increase, so will the demand for registered nurses.
-Despite these projections, employment of registered nurses will grow at varying rates, depending on the industry.

 The number of sophisticated procedures that were only being performed in hospitals are now being performed in physician’s offices and emergency centers, causing employment growth as general healthcare expands.